brightkan/trial_hr_system/README.md

 ## Frontend

-The link to frontend source code is [here](https://github.com/brightkan/staff-frontend.git)
+The link to frontend source code is [here](https://github.com/brightkan/staff-frontend.git).
+The frontend is built with React.
+The frontend files are packed this repository for easy access.